hashicorp/terraform-website/content/source/docs/extend/testing/index.html.md

 briefly described below.
 Each category has more detailed information by clicking on the matching item in the left navigation.

--> Recent versions of Terraform CLI also support [developer overrides in the CLI configuration](https://www.terraform.io/docs/commands/cli-config.html#development-overrides-for-provider-developers), which may be useful for manually testing providers.
-The acceptance testing framework uses real Terraform CLI executions, so developer overrides is only recommended as a last resort option for missing functionality.
+-> **Note:** Recent versions of Terraform CLI also support [developer overrides in the CLI configuration](/docs/commands/cli-config.html#development-overrides-for-provider-developers), which can be useful for manually testing providers.
+The acceptance testing framework uses real Terraform CLI executions, so developer overrides are only recommended as a last resort option for missing functionality.

 ## Acceptance Tests